-Resilience is a helpful personality trait for any individual to possess.
-It aids in overcoming hardships and setbacks in life and helps finding the right way back on track.
-However, for a team it is also important that individuals can successfully build resilience together.
+Team resilience is a helpful personality trait for any individual to possess and an integral part of team development.
+Resilience helps to overcome hardships and setbacks in life and finding the right way back on track.
+However, for a team, it is also important that individuals can successfully build resilience together.
 While individual resilience is built independently, team resilience must be cultivated with collaboration and the guidance of leadership.

 What do resilient teams have in common?

-- Members of a resilient team believe that they can face challenging tasks together.
+Trust: Members of a resilient team believe that they can face challenging tasks together.
 A healthy trust in each other’s capabilities is a vital part of establishing confidence.
 However, confidence also needs to be controlled.
-Being over-confident in their abilities can lead team members to be complacent and ignore signs of adversity.
-Too little confidence on the other hand, can decrease the willingness to take risks.
+Being overly confident in their abilities can lead team members to be complacent and ignore signs of adversity.
+Too little confidence, on the other hand, can decrease the willingness to take risks.
 It should be the goal of the team to establish a healthy in-between.

-- In order to work together successfully in a resilient team, members must be aware of their respective roles and responsibilities.
+Responsibilities: In order to work together successfully in a resilient team, members must be aware of their respective roles and responsibilities.
 For this to work, teams must share a common idea of teamwork.
-This aids them in successfully makink spontaneous decisions when needed.
+This aids them in successfully making spontaneous decisions when needed.

-- The ability to improvise is vital for successful teams.
+Adaptability: The ability to improvise is vital for successful teams.
 They must be able to deal with sudden setbacks and develop new ideas.
-To successful do so, teams must evaluate knowledge gathered from past experiences and reconsider them to find solutions fitting the current situation.
+To successfully do so, teams must evaluate knowledge gathered from past experiences and reconsider them to find solutions fitting the current situation.

 How to build a resilient team